Mashimaro

-The original Mashimaro cartoons are full of toilet humour, and some of this is also to be found in the merchandise.
+The original Mashimaro cartoons are full of toilet humour, which can also be found in some of the merchandise.
 Mashimaro himself is often portrayed with a plunger stuck to his head.

-When this character was first designed, directors decided to not to use him because they thought 'cartoon characters must have big eyes and positive attitudes,’ and Mashimaro has razor thin eyes and too pessimistic attitude.
-So the creator Kim Jae made a series of flash animations on the Internet cartoon site and people loved it.
-The directors then changed their mind about Mashimaro and he became the first Korean hit character.
+When this character was first designed, multiple directors decided not to use him because they believed "cartoon characters must have big eyes and positive attitudes", in contrast to Mashimaro's thin eyes and pessimistic attitude.
+Creator Kim Jae In created a series of flash animations on an internet cartoon site, which gained popularity.
 Some years later, the company began to professionally market Mashimaro.

 Mashimaro also has a look-alike, Chocomaro, who is brown.
-Chocomaro appears in two parodies of "Mashimaro" Episodes, including Episodes 2 and 3.
+Chocomaro appears in two parodies of Mashimaro episodes, including Episodes 2 and 3.
 Chocomaro tries to do what Mashimaro would normally do in these episodes, but always messes them up and ends up getting hurt.
 It is unknown exactly what relationship Chocomaro shares with Mashimaro, but most believe that he is the brother of Mashimaro.

 The name "Mashimaro" came from the creator's niece/nephew mispronouncing the word "marshmallow" and this character was modeled after the creator's nephew.